 12 Argilla Road, the Norman J. Bolles house (c 1900) - The first known owner of this house is Norman J. Bolles, president of the Ipswich Savings bank.
 This house is a fine example of a Queen Anne Cottage.
 Features include a wealth of shingle types and an exceptional shingled carriage house in the rear which retains a cupola.

 10 Brown Street, Essex Hosiery Company worker housing (c 1900) - Several homes on this street were built by the short-lived Essex Hosiery Company to house their employees.
 The house is typical of the vernacular Victorian "gable with ell" homes built at the end of the 19th Century on Brown and Mineral Streets.

 29 Labor in Vain Rd., the Isaac Foss house (c 1900) - The extensive Foss estate was sold in parcels in 1921.
 The house appears to be a mix of Tudor and Richardson Romanesque.

 38 Central Street, the Measures building (c 1900) - Austin Measures built this after the Central Street fire of 1894.
 Measures' Candy Shop was a long-lasting institution that began in a small small building on North Main Street.
 The building was taken down in 1904 to construct the Colonial Building, and he reopened in this Central Street location.

 251 Topsfield Road, Turner Hill (1900) - Construction on the Turner Hill mansion-house began in 1900 for Charles and Ann Rice.
-She was killed in an equestrian accident in 1933, and he died a decade later, the estate was purchased by the La Salette Fathers.
+She was killed in an equestrian accident in 1933 and a decade later the estate was purchased by the La Salette Fathers.
 It is now a golf club and condominium development.